 To use hallucination, the syker must make an opposed roll pitting his blastin' against the target's Smarts.
 If he succeeds, he declares the illusion he wants the target to perceive.
 The illusion can be of anything, from a radical change in the landscape, to mistaking a slavering mutant for a beautiful girl.
-Of course, the more fantastic the illusion, the more likely it is the target can disbelieve it.
+Of course, the more fantastic the illusion, the more likely it is the target can dishelieve it is the target can disbelieve it.